Daniel R. Caulk

 - Relationship

-Sarah was born on 30 December 1858 at Madison, Florida, United States.
-She was the daughter of William G. Ponder and Jane Annie Townsend.
+Sarah E. Ponder was the daughter of William G. Ponder and Jane Annie Townsend.
 She married Madison Livingston Leslie, circa 1889.1 Sarah died on 4 February 1891 at Madison, Florida, United States, at age 32.2 Her body was buried in February 1891 at Pine Grove Church Cemetery, Madison, Florida, United States.

 - Lillian Jane Leslie+ b. c 1890